Ben Hollingsworth (actor)

 Benjamin Hollingsworth (born September 7, 1984) is a Canadian actor.
 He is best known for his role on the CBS television series Code Black (2015–2018) and for his role as Daniel Brady in Netflix's Virgin River (2019–present).

 Early life and career

 Hollingsworth was born in Brockville, Ontario.
 He enrolled at the National Theatre School of Canada, where he graduated in 2006.

 Hollingsworth has appeared in various television shows, most notably Suits as Mike Ross's rival, Kyle Durant.

 Personal life

-Hollingsworth married lingerie designer and Bar Method teacher, Nila Myers, on November 10, 2012, after two years of dating.
+Hollingsworth married lingerie designer and Barre Method teacher, Nila Myers, on November 10, 2012, after two years of dating.
 The couple have two sons, born on July 3, 2016, and March 16, 2018, and a daughter born on October 15, 2020.

-Hollingsworth was in a relationship with fellow Canadian actress Nina Dobrev from 2006 to 2009.
-They were previously roommates before they dated.